TproJapan/EventServer/README.md

 (5) Build the rest of the Projects

-    Override the "SERVICE_EXE_FILEPATH" in install.cpp(in install Project) and uninstall.cpp(in uninstall Project) with the full path you got in (4).
+    Override the "SERVICE_EXE_FILEPATH" in Install.cpp(in Install Project) and Uninstall.cpp(in Uninstall Project) with the full path you got in (4).
     Then, build the SampleService solution.

 (6) Install the "SampleServe" as a Windows Service